-Previous to Dynamo Moscow, Craig played professionally in Germany and in North America.
-He attended three N.H.L.training camps; two with the Pittsburgh Penguins, and one with the Calgary Flames.
-All three of those years the teams Craig tried out for were the defending Stanly Cup Champions.
-As a college player Craig received his degree in Communications from Michigan State University while being part of a team that won two C.C.H.A. league championships, and made four N.C.A.A. tournament apperances, and two N.C.A.A.
+As a hockey player Craig holds the distinct honor of being the first ever non-Russian player to play for Dynamo Moscow in the former Soviet Elite League (now known as the KHL) as a free agent.
+Previous to Dynamo Moscow, Craig played professionally in Germany and in North America attending three N.H.L.training camps; two with the Pittsburgh Penguins, and one with the Calgary Flames.
+Craig also spent time playing professionally in the I.H.L., E.C.H.L., C.H.L., and Colonial Hockey Leagues.
+As a college player Craig received his degree in Communications while playing under Ron Mason at Michigan State University and being a part of a team that won two C.C.H.A. league championships, made four N.C.A.A. tournament appearances, and had two N.C.A.A.
 Frozen Four appearances.
-Previous to Michigan State, Craig played one season at U.S. International University where he helped the Gulls win the Great Western Hockey League Championship and was selected as an alternate captain as a freshman.
-Previous to his college and professional playing days Craig played one season in the U.S.H.L.
-Jr. hockey league for the Minneapolis Jr. Stars.
-Craig played high school hockey in Edina, Minnesota where he was a member of the 1984 Minnesota State High School Championship team.
+Previous to Michigan State, Craig played one season at U.S. International University under Brad Beutow where he helped the Gulls win the Great Western Hockey League Championship and was selected as an alternate captain as a freshman.
+Previous to his college and professional playing days Craig played one season in the U.S.H.L. for the Minneapolis Jr. Stars, and in high school Craig played under Willard Ikola and Bob O'Connor in Edina, Minnesota where he was a member of the 1984 Minnesota State High School Championship team.

-"It is truly amazing when I think about the past coaches I worked with and played for.They all had a different way of teaching, and as a student of the game, I studied each one of them.
-I always kept notebooks on each team I played for, and I am grateful to all of my past coaches for being as dedicated as they were.They all had a major impact on my career and on my life as a person, and I am very fortunate to have the opportunity to be able to pass their knowledge on to the players of today."
+Craig states: "It is truly amazing when I think about the past coaches I worked with and played for.They all had a different way of teaching but they all demanded hard work and discipline; I am grateful to all of my past coaches for being as dedicated as they were.They all had a major impact on my career and on my life as a person, and I am very fortunate to have the opportunity to be able to pass my knowledge and experiences on to the players of today."